 The Greatest Leader of All Time

 Jesus is the greatest leader to ever live.
-His ministry spanned just thirty-six months on the earth.
+His ministry spanned just 36 months on the earth.
 He took the disciples, ordinary men without advanced, if any, education and transformed them into the pillars of Christianity.
-At least four of the original twelve were rough fishermen with course language and uneducated.
-But after three years alongside Jesus, they withstood all pressure from the Sanhedrin to stop preaching the gospel.
+At least four of the original 12 were rough fishermen with course language and uneducated.
+But after three years alongside Jesus, they withstood all pressure from the Sanhedrin to stop preaching the Gospel.
 The religious leaders of the time wondered amongst themselves how this could be and noted the men had been with Christ.
 Acts 4:13.

 So let’s look at just a few of the leadership characteristics Jesus exhibited and apply them to our own lives:

 To be a leader of significance you must be able to attract others.
 Webster defines leading as “to serve to bring (a person) to a place.”
 The core of this definition is the concept that one must have people to lead if they are going to be a leader.
 True leaders understand they are servants assigned the task of helping others reach their true potential.
 The only way for iron to sharpen iron is for the two to come into contact.
 Ask yourself, in what ways have you been exemplifying a life in Christ?
 Are you sowing into the lives of others so they can reach their full potential?
 What spiritual gifts or strengths has God placed within you and are you sharing them with others?

 Jesus understood the importance of relationships.
 We know from the time he sent the disciples out two by two, he had at least 72 disciples Luke 10:1.
 From those 72, we also know he selected twelve disciples for a closer relationship.
 After a night of prayer, he called them by name and gave those 12 preeminence over the others naming them apostles Luke 6:12-6:16.
 And then from the 12 apostles, we know he selected three favored disciples he pulled aside with him on numerous instances of a trial, preparation, and trouble.